mitogen-hq/mitogen/docs/api.rst

     Route messages between parent and child contexts, and invoke handlers defined on our parent context.
-Router.route() straddles the Broker and user threads, it is save to call from anywhere.
+Router.route() straddles the Broker and user threads, it is safe to call anywhere.

     **Note:** This is the somewhat limited core version of the Router class used by child contexts.
 The master subclass is documented below this one.